DPDK/dpdk/doc/guides/nics/enic.rst

   - The number of filters that can be specified with the Generic Flow API is dependent on how many header fields are being masked.
 Use 'flow create' in a loop to determine how many filters your VIC will support (not more than 1000 for 1300 series VICs).
-Filter are checked for matching in the order they were added.
+Filters are checked for matching in the order they were added.
 Since there currently is no grouping or priority support, 'catch-all' filters should be added last.